 100 Zeus, Prometheus, Athena, and Momus.
 Momus was asked to judge the labors of other gods.
 Momus was jealous and so criticized the work of each.
 Jupiter saw through this and expelled him.

 102 Hermes and Earth.
+(At Zeus’ order, Hermes instructed Earth to allow humans to live and work.)
 Not linked yet

 103 Hermes and the Artisans.
 Jupiter had a potion of fraud and hypocrisy made but too much was made and the unused part went to tailors.
 There’s knavery in all trades; most in tailors.